Email bounces occur when messages can't be delivered.

 Why It Happens

 Bounces occur from invalid addresses, poor list hygiene, DNS authentication issues, spam-like content, or damaged sender reputation.
 Soft bounces may be temporary (full inbox, server issues) while hard bounces are permanent (invalid addresses).
 High bounce rates signal to providers that you're sending to bad lists, damaging your reputation.
+Even after verification, addresses may become invalid or encounter deliverability issues such as temporary server rejections or recipient-side filtering.
+Occasionally, unseen bounces can result from lead updates or removals in the system after initial sending metrics were logged.

 Prevent this: Verify emails before sending, clean lists regularly, maintain proper DNS authentication, avoid spam content, control sending volume, and monitor reputation.